triggermesh/aws-kinesis-channel/README.md

 ## Deploy and Development

-We are using [ko](https://github.com/google/ko) tool to deploy custom resources:
+Custom resource definition may be deployed by running following command:

 ```
-ko apply -f config/
+kubectl apply -f config/
 ```

 This will take all the configurations and deploy the AWS Kinesis CRD on your cluster to `knative-eventing` namespace.
 Change configurations if needed.